Go Tooling

 The TinyGo compiler v0.34.0 and above has native support for the WebAssembly Component Model and WASI 0.2.0.

-This guide walks through building a component that implements adder world defined in the adder/world.wit package.
-The component will implement the adder world, which contains add interface with a add function.
+This guide walks through building a component that implements the adder world defined in the adder/world.wit package.
+The component will implement the adder world, which contains an add interface with an add function.

 1. Install the tools